-Doctors can help a person detox, administering small amounts of drugs to eliminate their dependency.
+Doctors can help a person detox, by administering small amounts of drugs to eliminate their dependency.
 If someone is experiencing troubling symptoms, doctors can treat them.

 Precipitated withdrawal may be a traumatic experience.
 Anyone who goes through it can engage in talk therapy to address what just happened.
 They can come up with ways to cope with the recent difficult memory.